 Recommended by: Kat, Wandering Bird

-However, if you want romance, head down the road and visit St Nectan’s Glen.
-This waterfall trail winds through a beautiful forest, along the banks of a bubbling stream, passing several small waterfalls until you reach the cascade where the water cascades through the rock.
+If you want romance, head down the road to visit St Nectan’s Glen.
+This waterfall trail winds through a beautiful forest alongside a bubbling stream to reach the cascade where the water cascades through the rock.
+It’s the perfect place for a romantic picnic or an afternoon stroll.

 Lindisfarne, Northumberland